Measurement of the mean excitation energy of liquid argon: Systematic uncertainties

 All experimental components were aligned to better than $1^\circ$ with the beam.
 Any unmodeled misalignment would increase the protons' path length and make the inferred I-value lower.
 If the liquid argon vessel were misaligned by $1^\circ$, it would lower the I-value by 0.3\,eV, while a similar misalignment in the copper strips would shift the inferred I-value by less than 0.1\,eV.

 The vessel's vertical position was determined to 0.5\,cm.
 Similarly to the case of the liquid argon depth, above, there is some slight sensitivity to the vertical position even if all straight-line proton paths lead entirely through argon because protons can scatter from the argon into the aluminum vessel and then back into the argon.
+As the argon-aluminum boundary is much closer to the beam center than the argon-air boundary, there is more possibility of this effect being significant.
 Simulation showed that the effect on the \ivalue is only $\pm 0.2$\,eV.